 DNA Damage and Repair

 The enzymes involved in base excision repair are ubiquitous with homologs being found from bacteria to humans.
 If a lesion is not repaired prior to its encounter with the replication fork, the lesion is now capable of blocking replication, potentially causing cell death, or directing misinsertion of an incorrect base, leading to mutation and/or carcinogenesis.
 Since free radicals produce hundreds of different products in DNA, it is important to be able to assess which product is potentially deleterious, that is, which ones are potentially lethal and which ones are potentially mutagenic.
 Because free radical-inducing agents produce so many lesions in DNA all at the same time, it is difficult if not impossible to pinpoint cause/effect relationships of individual lesions.
 Our approach has been to select model representative products and introduce these either chemically or by using recombinant DNA technologies into substrate and biologically active DNA molecules and assessing their biological consequences.
 Once a lesion is either randomly or site specifically introduced into a DNA molecule, we can then ask if there are cellular enzymes present that recognize the lesion and remove it from DNA.
 Using this as well as in silico approaches, we have purified bacterial, viral, fungal and human enzymes that specifically recognize and remove oxidative DNA damages.
 Using mutants defective in these enzymes, in combination with biologically active DNA containing specific damages, we have defined cellular repair pathways.
-With Dr. Jeffrey Bond, we have been using bioinformatics to look at the evolution of the oxidative DNA glycosylases that recognize DNA base damages.
+With Dr. Jeffrey Bond, we have used bioinformatics to look at the evolution of the oxidative DNA glycosylases that recognize DNA base damages and have purified and characterized novel mammalian DNA glycosylases.
 In collaboration with both Drs.
-Bond and Doublié we are using biochemical and crystallographic approaches to determine the active site residues in these proteins that are responsible for substrate recognition.
+Bond and Doublie, we have used biochemical and crystallographic approaches to determine how these proteins interact with their substrates.

 Liu M, Bandaru V, Bond JP, Jaruga P, Zhao X, Christov PP, Burrows CJ, Rizzo CJ, Dizdaroglu M, Wallace SS.
 The mouse ortholog of NEIL3 is a functional DNA glycosylase in vitro and in vivo.
-Proc Natl Acad Sci U S A. 2010 Mar 16;107(11):4925-30.
+Proc Natl Acad Sci U S A. 2010 Mar 16;107(11):4925-4930.